The Night Watch

-Rembrandt has displayed the traditional emblem of the arquebusiers in a natural way, with the woman in the background carrying the main symbols.
-She is a kind of mascot herself; the claws of a dead chicken on her belt represent the clauweniers (arquebusiers), the pistol behind the chicken represents clover and she is holding the militia's goblet.
-The man in front of her is wearing a helmet with an oak leaf, a traditional motif of the arquebusiers.
-The dead chicken is also meant to represent a defeated adversary.
-The colour yellow is often associated with victory.

 History

 Commission

 The painting was commissioned around 1639 by Captain Banninck Cocq and seventeen members of his Kloveniers (civic militia guards).
-Eighteen names appear on a shield, painted circa 1715, in the centre-right background, as the hired drummer was added to the painting for free.
+Eighteen names appear on a shield, painted circa 1715, in the center-right background, as the hired drummer was added to the painting for free.
 A total of 34 characters appear in the painting.
 Rembrandt was paid 1,600 guilders for the painting (each person paid one hundred), a large sum at the time.
 This was one of a series of seven similar paintings of the militiamen (Schuttersstuk) commissioned during that time from various artists.

 The painting was commissioned to hang in the banquet hall of the newly built Kloveniersdoelen (Musketeers' Meeting Hall) in Amsterdam.
-Some have suggested that the occasion for Rembrandt's commission and the series of other commissions given to other artists was the visit of the French queen, Marie de Medici, in 1638.
+Some have suggested that the occasion for Rembrandt's commission and the series of other commissions given to other artists was the visit of the French queen, Marie de' Medici, in 1638.
 Even though she was escaping from her exile from France ordered by her son Louis XIII, the queen's arrival was met with great pageantry.

-There is some academic discussion as to where Rembrandt actually executed the painting.
-It is too large to have been completed in his studio in his house (modern address Jodenbreestraat 4, 1011 NK Amsterdam).
-Scholars are divided.
-In city records of the period, he applied to build a "summer kitchen" on the back of his house.
-The dimensions of this structure would have accommodated the painting over the three years it took him to paint it.
-Another candidate is in an adjacent church and a third possibility is actually on site.
+It is thought the painting was completed in a lean-to in Rembrandt's garden as it is too large to fit into his Amsterdam studio.